Learning that fits around your baby, not the other way around

 Consultant Paediatrician · MBBS, BSc (Hons), MRCPCH, PGCert

 Will has practised across the UK and Australia with a focus on paediatric respiratory medicine.
 Breathing concerns are among the most common and most frightening questions new parents face, and Will has spent his career becoming one of the most experienced doctors in the NHS at answering them.
 He built the Take a Deep Breath course so parents have a clear, clinical answer before they ever need one.
+Respiratory concerns look different in high-pollution cities and humid climates.
+Will built this course knowing that the breathing questions Indian parents face are not always the same ones answered in Western parenting books.

 100% Free